 The Permittee shall submit quarterly avian and bat reports to the Commission.
-Quarterly reports are due by the 15th of January, April, July, and October commencing the day following commercial operation and terminating upon the expiration of this permit.
+Quarterly reports are due by the 15th of January, April, July, and October commencing the day following Walleye Wind, Docket No. IP 7026/WS-20-269 commercial operation and terminating upon the expiration of this permit.
 Each report shall identify any dead or injured avian and bat species, location of find by turbine number, and date of find for the reporting period in accordance with the reporting protocols.
 If a dead or injured avian or bat species is found, the report shall describe the potential cause of the occurrence (if known) and the steps taken to address future occurrences.
-The Permittee shall provide a copy of the report to the Department, DNR and to the FWS at the time of filing with the Commission.
+The Permittee shall provide a copy of the report to the DNR, the Department of Commerce, and to the FWS at the time of filing with the Commission.